somonesummers/demoMITgcm/README.txt

 python finModel.py

 	This is how you run the generator script.
 It will ask you to confirm the description.
 It will then produce numerous plots confirming to you what is being created.
+You must close these plots to keep going.

 cd ../experiments/bergDemo